pereiraguilherme/olimpo/README.md

 cd olimpo/
 npm install
 ```
+To create a new component you can run `npm run create` that will initialize a component class for you instead of you have to write everything from scratch.

 Then you are able to start it.
 For development, you can start a rollup and also a example if you want to check visualy your change or new component.
 Jut import the module from local files, you need to import `olimpo` on your project then run the following commands:
 ```
 npm start ./olimpo